aike/TSSCCjs/README.md

 So it is recommended that to disable the extension when you do not play MML.

 ## CREDIT
-TSSCCjs program is licenced under MIT License.
+TSSCCjs program is licensed under MIT License.
-TSSCCjs's Theme MML is licenced under CC-BY License.
+TSSCCjs's Theme MML is licensed under CC-BY License.
 Contact: twitter @aike1000

 TSS - T'SoundSystem by toyoshim https://github.com/toyoshim/tss